JohnnyBlocks/JBs-Lab-Development/_posts/stories/2023-01-07-jsaux-180-adapter.md

 ---

 We've been waiting and January 15th is the date.
 Amazon will have the [JSAUX 180 USB-C Adapter](https://amzn.to/3ZhnBit) for order.
 No more awkward cables.<!--more-->

 ## Such Convenience

 "This USB C to USB Adapter with an innovative 180 degrees U shape design, is much more comfortable for playing games when you lie on bed while charging." -JSAUX

+I think it's nice even when sitting.
+I currently use 2 90 degree adapters and while there's nothing wrong with them, the [JSAUX 180 USB-C Adapter](https://amzn.to/3ZhnBit) has a nice formfactor.

-### The Adapter comes in a pack of two
+### The Adapter comes in a pack of Two

 **USB-C Male to USB-C** Female Adapter
 - Max Output:	20V/5A 100W